AddictedCS/soundfingerprinting.solr/README.md

 ### Binaries
     git clone git@github.com:AddictedCS/soundfingerprinting.solr.git

-In order to build latest version of the <code>SoundFingerprinting.Solr</code> assembly run the following command from repository root
+In order to build latest version of the **SoundFingerprinting.Solr** assembly run the following command from repository root

     .\build.cmd
 ### Get it on NuGet